 We also support another Green Newton initiative: Students for a Greener World.

-Here we share past and current green initiatives at individual Newton schools.
-And tell us about initiatives in your school that you would like to share here.
+Here we share current and past green initiatives at individual Newton schools.
+Tell us what your school is doing regarding sustainability and the environment.

 Environmental practices are not institutionalized in our schools; the district needs a dedicated Sustainability Coordinator